zelihaasag/Dissertation-Codes/Dissertation Code Files/README.md

 There are three main steps required to run the exponential decay-VAE and monopolar-VAE methods.

-* **Exponential - VAE_Preprocessing.ipynb and VAE+Monopolar Preprocessing.ipynb:** These jupyter notebooks prepare the data for the model after providing the data and save paths.
+* **Exponential - VAE_Preprocessing.ipynb and VAE+Monopolar Preprocessing.ipynb:** These jupyter notebooks prepare the data for the model after providing the data and saving paths.
 After applying the necessary preprocessing steps and data augmentation for this, it creates the h5py file containing the features to be used in the model.

 * **Exponential - VAE_Model.ipynb:** This file contains how the model can be trained using VAE.
 It infers location predictions with the exponential decay model using the dataset.